British Values Statement

 As a school we nurture our children on their journey through life so they can grow into citizens who are caring, democratic, responsible and tolerant, with the effective tools needed to enable them to make a positive difference to British society and to the world.
 We celebrate our children’s backgrounds and encourage them to be creative, open-minded and independent individuals, secure in their own identity and respectful of those of others in our school, our local community and the wider world.

 We take our responsibility to prepare children for life in modern Britain very seriously ensure that the fundamental British Values are introduced, discussed and lived out through the ethos and work of our school.
 All curriculum areas ensure understanding of these concepts is built on year on year.
-In particular, our RE, SMSC, PSHE and debating lessons provide excellent opportunities to deepen, develop, understand and actively promote application to their own lives.
+In particular, our Religious World Views (RWV), SMSC, PSHE and debating lessons provide excellent opportunities to deepen, develop, understand and actively promote application to their own lives.
 Assemblies too embed and extend understanding and empathy, consistently tackling stereotypes and promoting thinking.
 Actively promoting also means challenging pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
 At Talbot our values permeate all areas of school life and are reflected in our motto of ‘Courage, Truth and Loyalty.’
 Our children understand this and remain committed to it.

 The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by successive Governments.
 Click here to see how these values are reinforced regularly at Talbot Primary School.